-&W - Write Active Profile to Memory

-The &W command stores certain command options and S-Register values into one of the modem's two nonvolatile stored profile memory locations.
+&W - Write Active Profile to Memory The &W command stores certain command options and S-register values into one of the modem's two nonvolatile stored profile memory locations.
 The command options and register values stored depend on the particular modem.
-These are indicated on the AT Command Set Reference Card.
+These are indicated on the Hayes Standard AT Command Set Reference for your modem.
 In addition, the AT speed and parity are stored, according to the values used at the time the command is issued.